 Here in the :Designed Happy household, we've been making furniture selections together since we had empty dorm rooms to outfit.
 Over these past 16 years (...16?!) we've been able to find and refine a process that works for both of us.
 Here's how we found the furniture for our new living space:

 Step 1: Have an idea about what you're looking for

 We knew that we wanted either a large sectional or a few separate pieces that we could group together.
-We also new that wanted simple pieces that weren't too modern and would keep within the color scheme of the house - white, gray, and navy blue
+We also knew that we wanted simple pieces that weren't too modern and would keep within the color scheme of the house - white, gray, and navy blue

 Step 2: Look online for furniture you like

 Once we had that general idea, we hit up our favorite retailers' websites to see what they had to offer.
 We bookmarked a bunch of pieces that we would be happy with.
 Since we were working within a defined color palette and style, we didn't have to worry if they would look good together - if we mixed and matched, things would look purposeful but not too matchy

 Step 3: Get yourself a floor plan of your space

 This was easy for us since we had floor plans a-plenty.
 If you don't have one, just draw something simple.
 All you need to do is jot down the measurements of your space.
 Then on graph paper draw the walls to scale by translating every foot of real-life space to either 2 or 4 boxes (depending on the room fits on the page).